Care Certificate Knowledge and Theory Element Training

-Whether an individual is new to care or already works in health and social care the 15 standards of the Care Certificate Training provides a great basis on which to build up a knowledge of the care environment that will complement further face to face and work placed training and support.
+Whether an individual is new to care or already works in health and social care, the 15 standards in the online Care Certificate Training provides a great basis on which to build up a knowledge and the theory element of the care environment that will complement further face to face and work placed training and support.

 Please note that this online training courses does not provide you with the Care Certificate.
 To attain the Care Certificate a practical assessment will be required to be completed in the workplace and by a suitable assessor from your organisation.

 The online training course is designed not only to cover all the fifteen standards of the care certificate but to give an insight into what it is really like to work in the care environment and to assess whether the learner is actually the right type of person for this type of role.
 As well as the basic elements the course will offer more content to build learners knowledge and really understand the basic requirements needed at induction but more importantly with a desire to enthuse the learner into being passionate about working in the care environment.
 As part of a thorough workplace induction this course can support staff, particularly those new to care to gain confidence in their new role and to support the recruitment and retention of staff.